What is an affidavit in the UK?

 For example, they are used in:

 - disputes over inheritance or ownership of property

-- disputes over debts, such as when a statutory demand is made
+- disputes over debts and debt cases, such as when a statutory demand is made

 Writing an affidavit

 If, during legal proceedings, you are required to offer an affidavit, the court will give you instructions on how to file a statement and a deadline by which you must do so.